ramasilveyra/bug-repro-next-lazy-compilation/README.md

 # Bug repro of next.js issue with webpack 5 lazy compilation

+*This case has lazy compilation enabled only for `import(*)` and not on webpack entries*

-When lazy compilation is enabled with next.js you need to request the page 3 times in order to be rendered properly.
+When lazy compilation is enabled with next.js you need to request the page 2 times in order to be rendered properly.

 ## Background